 Discover New Examples of Dissertation and Thesis Here

 Explore the Art of Writing an Expert Abstract with Examples Here

 Here are the steps for writing a great thesis abstract:

 Before you start writing your abstract, you need to know the specific requirements for the journal you want to submit your paper to.
 Journals have different requirements, so you must familiarize yourself with them before writing.

 For example, some journals may have a word limit for abstracts, while others may not.
 Some journals also require that certain information be included in the abstract, while others may not.
-By knowing the journal's requirements, you can ensure that your abstract meets them, increasing your chances of getting published.
+Knowing the journal's requirements ensures that your abstract meets them, increasing your chances of getting published.